domfre/python-tool-competition-2024-pytgen/README.md

 # Python Tool Competition Implementation Using pytgen

-Uses the python-tool-competition-2024 to generate tests using the pytgen.
+Uses the python-tool-competition-2024 to generate tests using pytgen.

 For more information see